vitest-dev/vitest/docs/advanced/api.md

 ### `provide`

-Vitest exposes `provide` method which is a shorthand for `this.getCoreWorkspaceProject().provide`.
+Vitest exposes `provide` method which is a shorthand for `vitest.getCoreWorkspaceProject().provide`.
 With this method you can pass down values from the main thread to tests.
 All values are checked with `structuredClone` before they are stored, but the values themselves are not cloned.

 To recieve the values in the test, you need to import `inject` method from `vitest` entrypont: